serebrov/serebrov.github.io-hugo/content/posts/2012-02-13-git-branches-have-diverged.md

 url: "/html/2012-02-10-git-checkout-and-track-remote-branch.html"
 ---

-Git error (not after rebase, see below):
+Git error:

     Your branch and 'origin/xxx' have diverged,
     and have 1 and 1 different commit(s) each, respectively.

-Error is caused by two independent commits - one (or more) on the local branch copy and other - on the remote branch copy (for example, commit by another person to the same branch)
+The error is caused by two independent commits - one (or more) on the local branch copy and other - on the remote branch copy (for example, commit by another person to the same branch).

+Another case for the error is `git rebase` (error is expected, see below).

 <!-- more -->
-History looks like:
+The history looks like this:

 ```
     ... o ---- o ---- A ---- B  origin/branch_xxx (upstream work)